AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 ```

 ## Step 2: Add ServiceCollectionExtensions
 The following code is creating an extension for IServiceCollection.
-This is where you will register all your platform independent shared dependencies.
-It's recomended to create that class in the shared project used by all avalonia target platform.
+We are creating different methods to be use in different settings (Design mode and real usage).
+You usually want to mock services in design mode with the library of your choice.

 ```csharp
 public static class ServiceCollectionExtensions {